dhimmel/blog/content/posts/2015-06-29_plos-and-publishing-delays/plos-and-publishing-delays.md

 ![PLOS publication times from website scraping](https://raw.githubusercontent.com/dhimmel/plostime/39ff289cae08c81bce6aed499e8df391a05b2107/figure/scraped-plos-publication-times.png "Scraped PLOS publication times")

 I am not alone!
-Starting in 2011, publications delays at *PLOS Computational Biology* began regularly breaching 80 days. *PLOS Genetics*, *Pathogens*, and *Neglected Tropical Diseases* experienced similar publishing delay explosions in 2011, although appear to recently improved.
+Starting in 2011, publications delays at *PLOS Computational Biology* began regularly breaching 80 days. *PLOS Genetics*, *Pathogens*, and *Neglected Tropical Diseases* experienced similar publishing delay explosions in 2011, although appear to have recently improved.
 These extreme temporal fluctuations suggest that delays are not an innate and immutable characteristic of publishing, but instead dependent on operational efficiency and organizational well-being.

 The two oldest and most established PLOS journals, *Biology* and *Medicine*, followed a different pattern: long delays in their early years followed by stability at 40 days since 2009.
 The dearth of *PLOS Biology* records prior to 2009, resulted from broken DOI redirects.
 Before my scraper finished its duties, PLOS [fixed the issue](https://twitter.com/dhimmel/status/613842560360951808) resulting in the few visible *Biology* articles of that period.